brannerchinese/Version-Control-System/README.md

 ## Version Control System

-Simple version control system.
+**Simple version control system.**

-This project was done as part of the [Iron Forger](https://hackpad.com/Week-3-Make-a-Local-Version-Control-System-NZ1n98nFktQ), which some alums of [Hacker School](http://hackerschool.com) organized in the summer of 2014.
-Please see the description at that link for the goals of the assignment and other completed versions of the project.
+This exercise was done as part of the [Iron Forger](https://hackpad.com/Week-3-Make-a-Local-Version-Control-System-NZ1n98nFktQ), which some alums of [Hacker School](http://hackerschool.com) organized in the summer of 2014.
+Please see the description at that link for the goals of the exercise and other completed versions of it.

-### How to install and run.
+### How to install and run

  1. Runs only under Python 3.3 and higher.
  1. In directory `vcs`, run as `./myvcs.py` at the command line.
 Program backs up the contents of directory `current_dir` to a "snapshot" in a numbered subdirectory of `.myvcs` and saves that subdirectory's number to a file `.myvcs/HEAD`.
 If `current_dir` does not exist, the program exits.